Charles Lee Bufford: Trials

-Bufford was found guilty of murder and robbery on May 19, 1978, and he was sentenced to the death penalty.
+Bufford was found guilty of murder and robbery on May 19, 1978, and he was sentenced to death.

 However, part of the Alabama death penalty law under which Bufford had been convicted was ruled unconstitutional in 1980.
 Bufford's conviction was overturned and he was given a new trial.
 At the new trial, Bufford was represented by two attorneys, William Faile and John Kelly.
 The prosecution was unable to produce much evidence at the new trial and the jury acquitted Bufford of the crimes after only two hours of deliberation.

-Several factors led to the jury's decision to free Bufford, even though he had previously admitted to attacking Cooper.
+Several factors led to the jury's decision to free Bufford, even though he had previously admitted to attacking Cooper and had been arrested while driving the victim's car.
 Bufford's handwritten confession had been destroyed without explanation, and the typed version presented at the trial was missing key details.
-Additionally, in an email to a reporter, one juror said the jury's rationale was that "We thought four years was enough for what he did."
+Additionally, in an email to a reporter, one juror said the jury's rationale was that, "We thought four years was enough for what he did."
+The prosecution also claimed that the all-black jury selected for the case influenced the decision.

+The verdict was widely decried as a miscarriage of justice.
+Federal authorities unsuccessfully searched for a way to try Bufford on federal charges for the murder.

-Release
+Release and aftermath

 On November 12, 1981, Bufford was released from the penal system.

-As of April 2015, Bufford was one of eight men who had been sentenced to execution in Alabama who were later set free in the 39 years since the death penalty law was reinstated there in 1976.
+In October 1983, Bufford attacked and repeatedly raped a 65-year-old woman in Stamford, Connecticut.
+In June 1984, he pleaded guilty to first degree sexual assault and was sentenced to 17 years in prison.